LEGAL TERMS RELATED TO WILLS AND TRUSTS, ESTATES AND PROBATE

 Qualified Domestic Relations Order or QDRO = a court order during or after a divorce suit distributing property and, if necessary, providing lifetime support for a child who is disabled.
 In Texas, a disabled child can seek this support order as an adult if no previous court order was made.

-Qualified income trust, sometimes called a Miller Trust, a qualified interest trust, a QIT or a (d)(4)(B) trust is a Medicaid-compliant Trust which holds assets or investments, called the principal, and pays the income earned to the person receiving Medicaid for nursing home and other costs, preserving the principal for someone else.
+Qualified income trust, sometimes called a Miller Trust or a QIT is a Medicaid-compliant Trust which holds assets or investments and pays the income earned to the person receiving Medicaid for nursing home costs.

 Qualified Terminable Interest in Property or QTIP = a trust which provides for a surviving spouse during her lifetime and, after her death, passes the property to others, often the children of a previous as well as those of the current marriage.